JohnnyMorganz/luau-lsp/README.md

 The idea is to ensure module resolution is customisable, allowing the server to later be easily extended to support other environments where Luau may be used.
 We could also potentially take it a step forward, allowing the server to be used on an Lua 5.1 codebase through a translation layer (such as type comments through EmmyLua), allowing the language server to support general purpose Lua development powered by the Luau type inference engine.

+If you use Luau in a different environment and are interested in using the language server, please get in touch!

 ## Supported Features